chharvey/counterpoint/docs/spec/notation.md

 The steps are formatted as an ordered list;
 the list is *ordered* in that the outcome could change if the steps were not performed in the order given.

+An algorithm must always output a [CompletionStructure](/.data-types.md#completionstructure) object, which is returned by the algorithm to its invoker.
+The completion structure might or might not have a \`value\`.

+The output type of an algorithm is the type of the \`value\` (if it exists) of a returned normal completion structure, and it is specified before the name of the algorithm in its header.
+If an algorithm outputs a normal completion structure without a \`value\`, the output type is specified as [Void](./data-types.md#void).
+If an algorithm outputs an *abrupt* completion structure, its \`value\`, if it exists, though it is still included in the returned structure, is *not* indicated in the output type.

 Algorithm steps may include substeps, which are formatted by an additional indentation level.
 Substeps may include their own “subsubsteps”, and so on, with each level corresponding to a new indentation.
 Steps may be nested an arbitrary number of levels.